Climate Dynamics at Colorado State University

 • Shreya Dhame, PostDoc at Max-Planck in Hamburg, website

-• Former group members: Dirk Olonscheck (now PostDoc at MPI); Kenneth Tam (now graduate student at Rutgers University)
+• Former group members: Dhyey Solanki (now researcher at the Indian Institute of Technology); Marc Alessi (now lecturer at Cornell and PostDoc as the Union of Concerned Scientists); Dirk Olonscheck (now PostDoc at MPI); Kenneth Tam (now graduate student at Rutgers University)

 Publications